“I never loved you.”

 If she means it and you have some evidence of that, I’ll tap into that as well.
 This is definitely something I want to discuss with you.
 So fear not, guys!
 The end is not necessarily near.
 But before we jump into that, let’s go back to the reasons why your ex-girlfriend might not necessarily mean it when she says “I never loved you.”

-SHE’S MAD AT YOU, BRO
+Your Ex Girlfriend Is MAD AT YOU, BRO

 Let me tackle this with the last reason I gave because it’s the easiest to explain.
 She’s mad at you, bro.
 You’re probably reading this and going,